jbwebtech/mean-stack-docker-sandbox/README.md

-# mean-stack-docker-sandbox
+# MEAN Stack Docker Sandbox
-MEAN Stack Docker Sandbox
+Sandbox environment to stand up a MEAN app with Docker.